runtime-verification/before-the-workshop/tracecontract/README.md

 }
 ~~~

-The requirement is formulated as a class named ``CommandsMustSucceed`` that extends the ``Monitor`` class instantiated with the ``Event`` type form above.
+The property is formulated as a class named ``CommandsMustSucceed`` that extends the ``Monitor`` class instantiated with the ``Event`` type form above.
 The method ``require`` takes as argument a Scala partial function, defined with **case** _statements_.
 The property reads as follows: whenever a
 ``COMMAND(name, number)`` occurs, we enter a ``hot``state (a non-acceptance state, it is an error to end up in a hot state).
 Note that the hot state
 is anonymous: it has not name (it is *inlined* so to say).
 In this state we wait for a ``SUCCESS(`name`, `number`)`` to occur.
 The quotes around the arguments ``name`` and ``number`` mean that we must match the previously bound values of these variables.
 However, if a ``FAIL(`name`, `number`)`` event occurs before then an error is reported.

-## Example 2 - Commands cannot succeed twice
+## Property P2 - Commands cannot succeed twice

-The second requirement is:
+Recall the property:

-> *A command number cannot succeed more than once.*
+**P2.** *A command number cannot succeed more than once.*

 Note that we don't care about the command name.
-This requirement is formulated as follows in TraceContract:
+This property is formulated as follows in TraceContract:

 ~~~scala
 class OnlyOneSuccess extends Monitor[Event](Severity.WARNING) {